SamehHammad/SamehHammad/README.md

 <div align="center">
  <h2>
- Junior Developer with 2+ years experience in building responsive websites with HTML,CSS,SASS, Bootstrap, JavaScript and Redux.
-Expertise in frameworks like React.js(Next.js) ,React native and Angular in agile environment using git as version control.Passionate about clean code and get things done.
+ Front-end Developer with 4+ years experience in building responsive websites with HTML,CSS,SASS, Bootstrap, JavaScript and Redux.
+Expertise in frameworks like React.js(Next.js v13...,v14...,v15...,v16) ,React native and Angular in agile environment using git as version control.Passionate about clean code and get things done.
  </h2>

  </div>